On Shafarevich-Tate groups and analytic ranks in families of modular forms, II. Coleman families: Introduction

 The present article completes a two-part project whose goal is to study certain arithmetic invariants of modular forms (algebraic ranks, analytic ranks, Shafarevich--Tate groups) when the modular forms they are attached to vary in a $p$-adic family.
 More precisely, we extend the results of \cite{Vigni}, which deals with Hida (\emph{i.e.}, slope $0$) families, to Coleman (\emph{i.e.}, finite slope) families.
 A general introduction, in the context of Hida families, to the questions that are studied in these two papers is given in \cite{Vigni}, so here we content ourselves with describing the main results of this article.

-Let $f$ be a newform of weight $2$, square-free level $N$ and trivial character, and for every prime number $p\nmid N$ at which $f$ has finite slope (\emph{i.e.}, the $p$-th Fourier coefficient of $f$ is non-zero) let $\hf_U$ be a $p$-adic Coleman family passing through $f$ (or, rather, through a suitable $p$-stabilization of $f$) over an open disc $U$ in the $p$-adic weight space $\mathscr W_N$ of tame level $N$.
+Let $f$ be a newform of weight $2$, square-free level $N$ and trivial character, and for every prime number $p\nmid N$ let $\hf_U$ be a $p$-adic Coleman family passing through $f$ (or, rather, through a suitable $p$-stabilization of $f$) over an open disc $U$ in the $p$-adic weight space $\mathscr W_N$ of tame level $N$.
 In this paper we are exclusively interested in the specializations $f_k$ of $\hf_U$ at even integers $k\in U\cap\mathscr W_{N,\cla}$, where $\mathscr W_{N,\cla}$ denotes the subset of $\mathscr W_N$ consisting of classical weights.
 We warn the reader that in this introduction we ignore the phenomenon of ``$p$-stabilization'' that we alluded to before; thus, whenever we speak of an invariant associated with $f_k$ we tacitly understand that this notion refers to the newform of level $N$ whose $p$-stabilization coincides with $f_k$.

 Let $\bar\Z$ denote the ring of integers in a fixed algebraic closure $\bar\Q$ of $\Q$ and choose a prime ideal $\fP$ of $\bar\Z$ above $p$.
-Furthermore, write $\cO_{f_k}$ for the ring of integers of the Hecke field of $f_k$ and $\cO_{f_k,\fP}$ for its completion at $\fP$.
-To every specialization $f_k$ of $\f_U$ as above one can attach, among others, three basic arithmetic invariants: \begin{itemize} \item its \emph{algebraic $\fP$-rank}, \emph{i.e.}, the rank $r_{\alg,\fP}(f_k)$ over $\cO_{f_k,\fP}$ of the image of the $\fP$-adic \'etale Abel--Jacobi map associated with $f_k$; \item its \emph{$\fP$-primary Shafarevich--Tate group} $\Sha_\fP(f_k/\Q)$; \item its \emph{analytic rank}, \emph{i.e.}, the order of vanishing $r_\an(f_k)$ at $s=k/2$ of the complex $L$-function of $f_k$. \end{itemize} Clearly, the first two invariants are algebraic, whereas the third is of an analytic nature.
+Furthermore, write $\cO_{\Q_{f_k}}$ for the ring of integers of the Hecke field of $f_k$ and $\cO_{\Q_{f_k},\fP}$ for its completion at $\fP$.
+To every specialization $f_k$ of $\hf_U$ as above one can attach, among others, three basic arithmetic invariants: \begin{itemize} \item its \emph{algebraic $\fP$-rank}, \emph{i.e.}, the rank $r_{\alg,\fP}(f_k)$ over $\cO_{\Q_{f_k},\fP}$ of the image of the $\fP$-adic \'etale Abel--Jacobi map associated with $f_k$; \item its \emph{$\fP$-primary Shafarevich--Tate group} $\Sha_\fP(f_k/\Q)$; \item its \emph{analytic rank}, \emph{i.e.}, the order of vanishing $r_\an(f_k)$ at $s=k/2$ of the complex $L$-function of $f_k$. \end{itemize} Clearly, the first two invariants are algebraic, whereas the third is of an analytic nature.
 These invariants are expected to encode a huge amount of information on the arithmetic of the corresponding modular form, as epitomized by the conjectures of Birch--Swinnerton-Dyer (in weight $2$) and of Beilinson--Bloch--Kato (in higher weight).
 Our goal in this paper is to study the behaviour of these invariants as $k$ varies over (a suitable subset of) the classical even weights in the open disc $U$ over which our Coleman family is defined.